zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 The choice between static and dynamic shapes involves trade-offs:

-**Use Static Shapes When:**
-- Dimensions are truly fixed (e.g., model architectures with constant hidden sizes)
-- You need maximum performance for small operations
-- You can precompile for a small set of common shapes
-- The target hardware has specialized kernels for specific sizes (e.g., TensorCore GEMM requires multiples of 8)

-**Use Dynamic Shapes When:**
-- Dimensions vary at runtime (batch sizes, sequence lengths)
-- Code size matters (one function instead of many variants)
-- Compilation time is a bottleneck (compiling once instead of per-shape)
-- You need flexibility for research or rapid prototyping

-**Mixed Strategies:**
-Modern serving systems like vLLM and SGLang use **hybrid approaches**:
-- Generate specialized kernels for "hot" shapes (e.g., batch sizes 1, 2, 4, 8)
-- Fall back to dynamic kernels for rare shapes
-- Use JIT compilation to generate kernels on-demand for new shapes
+Static shapes make sense when dimensions are truly fixed—for example, model architectures with constant hidden sizes that never change across batches.
+They're also preferable when you need maximum performance for small operations, where the overhead of querying descriptors becomes measurable.
+If you can precompile for a small set of common shapes (say, batch sizes 1, 2, 4, and 8), static shapes let the compiler generate specialized code for each case.
+Finally, some target hardware has specialized kernels for specific sizes; TensorCore GEMM operations, for instance, require dimensions that are multiples of 8, making static shapes a natural fit.

+Dynamic shapes, on the other hand, are essential when dimensions vary at runtime—think variable batch sizes in serving systems or changing sequence lengths in language models.
+They're also valuable when code size matters, since one dynamic function replaces many static variants.
+If compilation time becomes a bottleneck, compiling once with dynamic shapes beats compiling repeatedly for each possible dimension combination.
+Dynamic shapes also provide flexibility crucial for research and rapid prototyping, where you don't want to recompile every time you tweak model dimensions.

+Modern serving systems like vLLM and SGLang use hybrid approaches that combine both strategies.
+They generate specialized kernels for "hot" shapes—commonly occurring dimensions like batch sizes 1, 2, 4, and 8—while falling back to dynamic kernels for rare shapes that don't justify the compilation cost.
+Some systems use JIT compilation to generate kernels on-demand when new shapes appear, caching the results for future use.
 This gives the best of both worlds: performance for common cases, flexibility for edge cases.
-Chapter 14 explores some of these optimization strategies in the context of GPT inference.
+Chapter 14 explores these optimization strategies in detail within the context of GPT inference serving.

 ## 2.11 Looking Ahead: Bufferization